pkp/pkp-docs/accessible-content/en/README.md

 ---
-title: Creating Accessible Content: A Guide for Journal Editors and Authors
+title: 'Creating Accessible Content: A Guide for Journal Editors and Authors'
-description: A guide for journal on preparing accessible content for submission and publication.
+description: A guide for journal editors and authors on preparing accessible content for submission and publication.
 ---

 # Creating Accessible Content: A Guide for Journal Editors and Authors